Introduction

 Overhead Lighting

-Overhead lighting is essential for general illumination and can set the tone for the entire room.
+Overhead lighting is essential for general brightness and sets the overall tone for the room.

-- Recessed Lights: These lights are installed into the ceiling and provide a sleek, unobtrusive look.
+- Recessed Lights: These fixtures are installed in the ceiling for a clean, unobtrusive appearance.

-- Chandeliers or Pendant Lights: These fixtures add a decorative element and can be used to highlight specific areas, such as an island or dining area.
+- Chandeliers or Pendant Lights: These stylish options can highlight specific areas, like a kitchen island or dining area.

 -